 - Relate the physiological processes of human temperature regulation to the body’s perceptions of comfort, the external environment and the building envelope.

 - Estimate approximate sizing of ducts and other mechanical system components in the early stages of a project to ensure that the design concept is viable.

 - Evaluate the interrelationships between building mechanical systems and other systems, such as envelope, structure and comfort.

-To receive credit for APST 480 students must achieve a minimum composite course grade of 67%.
-The minimum passing mark for the final exam is 50%.
+To receive credit for APST 480, students must achieve a minimum composite course grade of 67%.
+The minimum passing mark for the final project is 50%.